JanssenProject/jans/jans-core/shibboleth-idp/docs/asynchronous_activation_tests.md

 #### A4.2.2 · `shouldNeverExposeNullLease_inAnyState`

-- [ ] covered by test
+- [x] covered by test

-GIVEN a WorkItem in any state WHEN its lease is inspected THEN the lease is never Java null *Parametrized over PENDING / ASSIGNED / COMPLETED / CANCELLED.*
+GIVEN a WorkItem in any state WHEN its lease is inspected THEN the lease is never Java null *Parametrized over PENDING / ASSIGNED / COMPLETED / CANCELLED — all constructible once the G5 transitions exist; covered in `WorkItemStateMachineTests`.*
-*Deferred to G5: only PENDING is constructible until transitions exist, and A4.1.2 already covers the PENDING case; the ASSIGNED / COMPLETED / CANCELLED rows are added once G5 transitions land.*

 ### 4.3 `TrustRelationshipRef` (opaque TR reference)